Where did Airsoft come from?

 How do you know when you are ‘HIT’?

 Unlike Paintball where players are marked when hit, Airsoft uses an honour system whereby you call yourself out when hit.
-Games normally have medic and regen rules which means you are never out of the game for a few minutes right up until the game ends, so no one sits out for the rest of the game when hit.
-Airsoft gamers are therefore very honest and friendly, with a strong worldwide community.
+Often hit players indicate they have been hit by shouting “Hit” and raising an arm or hand.
+Games normally have medic and re-gen rules which means you are never out of the game for more than a few minutes right up until the game ends, so no one sits out for the rest of the game when hit.
+Airsoft players are therefore very honest and friendly, with a strong worldwide community.
 We have marshals that monitor the games and will promptly address any concerns players may have.
 Sportsmanship is the key!

 Is it safe?

 Your health & safety are EXTREMELY important to us.
 Our fully trained and professional staff provide a full safety brief at the start of the day and in game Marshals ensure safe operation throughout your day.
-Airsoft equipment like most things in life is perfectly safe provided you adhere by the rules and respect it.
+Airsoft equipment like most things in life is perfectly safe provided you adhere to the rules and respect it and other players.
 All players are fully insured and are required to READ and SIGN an insurance waiver.

 Now we’ve got your attention why not check out our sites and book yourself a game?